(6) Peebles, I.S. "Is racism (necessarily) a moral wrong?" American Philosophical Quarterly (accepted, awaiting DOI).

 "Race, well-being, and (enhancements of) cognition" (under review).

-Abstract: I argue that the current normative frameworks used to evaluate the use and distribution of neurointerventions for cognitive enhancement are inadequate.
+I argue that the current normative frameworks used to evaluate the use and distribution of neurointerventions for cognitive enhancement are inadequate.
 I offer an alternative theory - a perfectionist theory of well-being - as a superior framework.

 "Constructing conceptual frameworks to address racial health disparities" with Quayshawn Spencer (under review).

-Abstract: We argue that the theories of race and racism that best enable us to solve the racial health disparities problem are a pluralist race theory and a virtue-based theory of racism.
+We argue that the theories of race and racism that best enable us to solve the racial health disparities problem are a pluralist race theory and a virtue-based theory of racism.